Path - property of object PmiShape

 e - terminated filled polygon and the following filled polygon will have a filled intersection

-The notation must be made precisely by the specification where commands and parts of commands are separated by one space and x
+The notation must be made precisely by the specification where statements and parts of statements are separated by one space and x

 coordinates are separated by a comma.
 The syntax comes out from the "path"